The Higher Education Classification of Subjects (HECoS)

 HECoS has been developed independently from JACS and therefore there is no direct mapping available between the coding frames.
 To assist providers in recoding courses from JACS to HECoS, we have produced two mapping documents to indicate suggested mappings that might be used:

-The intention is to implement HECoS for the academic year starting in the autumn of 2019.
+HECoS will be implemented for the academic year starting in the autumn of 2019.

-For UCAS this means that the first collection of HECoS data will be aligned to the collection of 2019 entry undergraduate course details, ahead of the launch of the search service.
+For UCAS this means that the first collection of HECoS data will be aligned to the collection of 2019 entry undergraduate course details, ahead of the launch of their search service.

 The HESA implementation is planned to be a part of the Data Futures implementation for the 2019/20 reporting year.
-As such, it is being considered within HESA’s Collection Design project which defines the timetable and data specification for the 2019/20 Student collection.
+We will be publishing a fuller timeline soon.

 Background to the development of HECoS